ut-ims-robotics/ros_training/source/day4/transforms.rst

 4. If you see this result, continue to step 5, if not, go back to 2.

 5. Now launch *sonar_driver_visualize.launch*
-    with argument **imu_frame:=imu_link**.
+    with argument **frame_id:=imu_link**.

 6. In the RViz windows,
-    you should see the origin of IMU pose and range be set to 1 meter above ground.
+    you should see the origin of IMU acceleration vector and range be set to 1 meter above ground.

-7. If everything works, shut down all ROS programs and continue to next task.
+7. If everything works, shut down all ROS programs except roscore and continue to next task.

 Dynamic transform
 ^^^^^^^^^^^^^^^^^